 The U.S. Government encouraged farmers to grow hemp during World War II.

-In 1940, legal hemp production in the United States was practically nonexistent, but with the coming of World War II, America’s supply of jute and Manila hemp was cut off by Japanese control of the Philippines and the sea lanes from the western Pacific to the Indian Ocean.
-Suddenly, growing hemp became the patriotic thing to do, and the United States Department of Agriculture began encouraging farmers in America to grow hemp in abundance to help with the war effort.
+The Marihuana Tax Act of 1937 stopped all hemp production in America, but in 1940 with the coming of World War II, America’s supply of jute and Manila was cut off by Japanese control of the Philippines and the sea lanes from the western Pacific to the Indian Ocean.
+Suddenly, growing hemp became the patriotic thing to do, and the United States Department of Agriculture began encouraging farmers in America to grow hemp in abundance to help the war effort.

 With the beginning of World War II and the need for rope and cordage, growing hemp suddenly became the patriotic thing to do.

-The film "Hemp for Victory" was released by the United States Department of Agriculture Office of Public Affairs in 1942 and can be seen here.
+The film "Hemp for Victory" was released by the United States Department of Agriculture Office of Public Affairs in 1942 and is available to be seen on Youtube (click here).

-According to “Hemp for Victory,” hemp seeds should be planted close together.
+According to the film, hemp seeds should be planted close together.
 “The closer the rows the better” explained the movie, so the stalks are thin and tall and lack most their leaves -- just the opposite of how recreational marijuana is grown.
 It also encouraged not cutting out the male plants until the females were fertilized so there would be good seed production.

 An easy to read comic book instructed poor farmers how to best grow hemp to produce fiber needed for the war effort.